matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 Windows .exe file format is base on "Common Object File Format" (COFF) specification:
 - File begins with a header used by the MS-DOS OS.
 - When loaded, MS-DOS checks for backward compatibility using a stub program.
+- COFF header provides specs for the executable file
+- Section header divides the executable into segments, each comprising blocks of memory.
+This organizes the executable for more efficient execution.
+Despite Windows being so popular, limited research has been conducted on applying explainable machine learning frameworks to malware detection on it.